Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos

-\paragraph{Evaluation criteria.} For both \addtext{video} tasks, we evaluate the quality of the output detections using the pointing hand accuracy.
-Specifically, given a sentence and the ground-truth bounding box, we consider our model to have a ``hit" if the pixel with the highest co-attention similarity score lies within the ground-truth bounding box.
+\paragraph{Evaluation criteria.} For both \addtext{video} tasks, we evaluate the quality of the output detections using the pointing hand accuracy criterion.
+Specifically, given the ground-truth bounding box, we consider our model to have a ``hit" if the pixel with the highest co-attention similarity score lies within the box.
 Otherwise, it is a ``miss".
-The final localization accuracy is computed as follows: $\text{Localization Accuracy} = \frac{\text{\# hits}}{\text{\# hits} + \text{\# misses}}$.
+The final localization accuracy is computed as the ratio of hits to the total number of hits and misses $\frac{\text{\# hits}}{\text{\# hits} + \text{\# misses}}$.

-\paragraph{Implementation details.} We use the Separable 3D CNN-Gated (S3D-G) encoder~\cite{xie2018s3d} as well as a shallow language encoder for our video and language models, respectively.
-To train our proposed model, we set a learning rate of 1e-4 and optimize the model using the AdamW \cite{loshchilov2017decoupled} optimizer.
-An epoch equivalent of steps is used for linear warmup.
-In our experiments, we also explore using 2 CoMMA modules but due to the large memory requirements, the batch size has to be reduced significantly.
-The results from our initial experiments and prior work on contrastive learning show that a large batch size is crucial to achieving strong performance.
+\paragraph{Implementation details.} We use publicly available implementations for the separable 3D CNN-gated (S3D-G) encoder~\cite{xie2018s3d} and a shallow language encoder \cite{miech2020end} built on top of Word2Vec \cite{mikolov2013efficient} embeddings for our video and language models, respectively.
+To train our proposed model, we set a learning rate of 1e-4 and optimize the model using the AdamW optimizer \cite{loshchilov2017decoupled} with one-epoch linear warmup.
+In our experiments, we also explore using two CoMMA modules but, due to the large memory requirements, the batch size has to be reduced significantly.
+Results from our initial experiments and prior work on contrastive learning show that a large batch size is crucial to achieving strong performance.
 More details are in the supplemental.

+During inference, since the temporal and spatial dimensions of the attention heatmap have been downsampled from the original input resolution, the localization scores are temporally and spatially interpolated back to the input resolution.
+We return the final spatiotemporal location as the mode over all output scores.

-\paragraph{Baselines.} In our evaluations, we compare our approach against baselines such as a center prior and optical flow, as well as state-of-the-art image-grounding models.
-In the center prior, we return the center pixel for each frame.
-The center prior is a simple yet competitive baseline that performs well due to the nature of these videos, where the main subject is generally in the center of the camera view.
-In addition, we also implement an optical flow baseline.
-An optical flow map is generated for each frame using the OpenCV library and the magnitudes are averaged across both spatial directions.
-Finally, we select the pixel with highest average magnitude as the location prediction.
+\paragraph{Baselines.} In our evaluations, we compare our approach against center prior, optical flow, and state-of-the-art image-ground baselines.
+In the center prior baseline, we return the center pixel for each frame.
+This is a simple yet competitive baseline that performs well due to the nature of these videos, where the main subject is generally in the center of the camera view.
+As most of the interactions involve motion in cooking videos, we compute an optical flow baseline.
+For this baseline, we generate an optical flow map for each frame using the OpenCV implementation of the Lucas-Kanade optical flow estimation method \cite{opencv_library,lucas1981iterative}.
+Finally, we select the pixel with the highest magnitude as the location prediction.